Mohammed Bin Rashid Honours Winners Of 2nd Emiratisation Award - UrduPoint

 The ceremony was attended by H.H.
 Lt.
 General Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Interior, and H.H.
 Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Presidential Affairs.

-His Highness Sheikh Mohammed bin Rashid congratulated the winners, while affirming that the private sector has a national responsibility towards the development and growth of the domestic economy.
+His Highness Sheikh Mohammed congratulated the winners, while affirming that the private sector has a national responsibility towards the development and growth of the domestic economy.

 ''Supporting Emiratisation is a top priority of the government...we will continue to provide all sources and enablers to support our citizens in different sectors.
 We are keen to follow and employ any source to qualify elite national professionals, who will drive the progress of the nation,'' he said.